cph-cachet/flutter-plugins/packages/weather/README.md

 # weather
 This package uses the [OpenWeatherMAP API](https://openweathermap.org/) to get the current weather status as well as weather forecasts.

-The weather can be fetched with the device location or with a custom location.
+The weather can currently only be fetched by providing a location, i.e. latitude and longitude coordinates..

 [![pub package](https://img.shields.io/pub/v/weather.svg)](https://pub.dartlang.org/packages/weather)